DiogenesN/woodland/README.md

 ## Tips

   If wlroots complains about missing header files then copy the header files from 'include' directory to '/usr/include/wlr/types/'
-  If wlroots complains about missing 'pixman' header files then add #include <pixman-1/pixman.h> to:

 # Usage

 You have many options how to launch woodland (or pretty much any application).